Categories

 There is a synergy in the synergistic effect of heat and air pollution on the incidence of hospitalizations related to childhood asthma.

-The concurrent exposure to climate hazards and unsafe air quality is a common process and there is an estimated 850 million children, or one and three, worldwide that lives in an area where there are at least four climate in environmental shocks; drought, flooding, air pollution, and water scarcity.
+The concurrent exposure to climate hazards and unsafe air quality is a common process and there is an estimated 850 million children, or one in three, worldwide that lives in an area where there are at least four climate in environmental shocks; drought, flooding, air pollution, and water scarcity.

 Global warming is contributing to the decline in global yield potential for major crops.